All Episodes

 There are any number of these things.

-And there's a there's a new feature.
+And there's a new feature.

-Apple is attempting to come up with their own version of Google now.
+Apple is attempting to come up with their own version of Google Now.

-And I'm not going to go into great detail about what that does, but one of the new things, you have your home page.
+And I'm not going to go into great detail about what that does, but one of the new things, you have your homepage.

 It used to be that if you dragged the home page right, you would get a brand new page, and that was the search page.

-That is now missing in iOS 8.
+That is now missing.

 Well, they've reestablished the search page left of the number one home screen or homepage.

-And that is where your frequent contacts are, and uh uh just it's it's where they're gonna attempt to find out what you do before you do it.
+And just it's where they're going to attempt to find out what you do before you do it.

 And the bottom half of that is the latest news.

-And without I know it's beta, without fail, without fail, every day, all day.
+And without, I know it's beta, without fail, without fail, every day, all day, it's either the Huffington Puffington Post or the New York Times.

-There's three different sources in every three different news stories, and two of them are always the New York Times or Huffing and Puffington Post.
+And two of them are always the New York Times or Huffington and Puffington Post.

-Others are Yahoo, some are USA Today, but nothing that you read, no Breitbart, no Fox News, no take your pick of what you would read on the web.
+But nothing that you read, no Breitbart, no Fox News, no take your pick of what you would read on the web.

 Well, it's the same thing with all these young people.